|

 eye (wedjet) primarily symbolised protection in Egyptian

-to be the eyes of the falcon god Horus, but gradually
+be the eyes of the falcon god Horus, but gradually the

-the sun, whilst the left eye (the 'Eye of Horus') represented
+sun, whilst the left eye (the 'Eye of Horus')

-the moon.
-Egyptian mythology tells how the Eye of Horus
+represented the moon.
+Egyptian mythology tells how the

-was damaged and then healed, the term wedjet possibly
+Eye of Horus was damaged and then healed, the term

-meaning 'the restored' or 'the whole one'.
-Horus presented
+wedjet possibly meaning 'the restored' or 'the whole

 |